 I don't usually post product reviews on here but figured I'd make the exception for candy that was originally made in Pittsburgh... the #ClarkBar!
 Boyer Candy (Mallo Cup) has created a new #ClarkCups, think peanut butter cup with Clark bar pieces mixed in, yea it's that good!
 Until the Clark Bar returns this is definitely a great new candy to get that nostalgic feel. #BornInTheBurgh

 And what happened to all the hot dog looking rejects?
-The mistake turned into the inspiration for new Clark Cups, a crunchy peanut butter cup that will be hitting the national market in the Spring of 2020.
-For now, you can buy it on Amazon.
+The mistake turned into the inspiration for new Clark Cups, a crunchy peanut butter cup that will be hitting the national market in the spring of 2020.
+For now, you can buy it on Amazon or through the Boyer Candy online store.

 While you won't be able to get Clark Bars in your trick-or-treat basket this year, you can be sure that the real peanut butter bar is on its way to a store near you.